raymond410652/assignment1/README.md

     * function can be see in rest api
   * socket.service is to connect to socket.io server
     * function can be see in rest api
+  ### testing
+  there have the Mocha for server testing
+  * user run **npm run-script test** to test the read function in the server and it should show all the list of database.